longlonglin/QTCS/README.md

 | from_id | \t  | to_id    | \t  |  timestamps  |
 | :----:  |:----: | :----:   |:----:   | :----: |

 Due to the space limit, we only upload some small datasets.
-But, you can download all datasets used in our paper from the following table or contact longlonglin@swu.edu.cn for details
+But, you can download all original datasets used in our paper from the following table or the preprocessed datasets from https://www.dropbox.com/scl/fo/90casjr51m85wr5l5duhm/h?rlkey=zvgyxhhxxu4qvq6c4iiqvxp5p&dl=0.
+If you have any questions, please contact longlonglin@swu.edu.cn

 | Datasets | URLs  |
 | :----:  |:----: |